orbisgis/geoclimate/README.md

     2. Paste extension P2 repository URL http://devs.orbisgis.org/eclipse-repo into Work with field, press Enter
     3. Select Groovy Editor item
-    4. Click Next->Finish.
+    4. Click Next-> Finish.
 Restart DBeaver.

-Once DBeaver has restarted, select the main menu Groovy Editor, clic on Open editor, then you will have a Groovy Console.
+Once DBeaver has restarted, select the main menu Groovy Editor, clic on `Open editor`, then you will have a Groovy Console.
 Copy-paste the previous script to use Geoclimate.